gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 Not what can you influence.
 Not what would you like.

-What is actually, genuinely, undeniably yours — regardless of what anyone else does, regardless of what fortune brings, regardless of the leg that might be broken?
+What is actually, genuinely, undeniably yours, regardless of what anyone else does, regardless of what fortune brings, regardless of the leg that might be broken?

-That.
-Just that.
+That!
+Just that!

 *"He is a wise man who does not grieve for the things which he has not,